lizhangqu/support-application/README.md

 ### EnvironmentCompat

-Control the app's develop environment globally.
+EnvironmentCompat can control the app's develop environment globally.

 **init in application method named onCreate**